Contact Us Today (424) 372-3112

 Related California Crimes

-Our criminal attorneys can raise several common defenses in an attempt to obtain the best possible outcome on the case, including:
+A conviction for Penal Code 273a PC child endangerment can result in harsh consequences.
+Our California criminal defense attorneys can raise several common defenses in an attempt to obtain the best possible outcome on the case, including:

-• reasonable child discipline,
+• Reasonable child discipline,

-• not a willful act,
+• Not a willful act,

-• lack of criminal negligence,
+• Lack of criminal negligence,

-• false accusation.
+• False accusation.

 Depending on the details of the case, it may be possible to argue that your actions were not criminal but within the boundaries of reasonable child discipline.
 In other words, the punishment was not excessive based on the circumstances.

-We might be able to argue the injuries on the child were an accident rather than the result of criminal negligence.
+As stated above, to convict you of child endangerment, the prosecutor has to prove your conduct was “willful.”
+We might be able to argue that the injuries to the child were an accident rather than the result of criminal negligence.

 This type of defense is common in a situation where you had a brief moment from attending to your child while distracted, but there was no intent to place them in a dangerous environment.